lnxs-prsn/nbsi_external_spec_trial_phase/README.md

+ITS ALL AI NONSENSE BUT PROJECT WAS FUN WORKING WITH IT HAS NOTHING RELATED TO REASONING.
+ITS JUST BIASED KNOWLEDGE STORAGE AT BEST.

 # NBSI — Node-Based Semantic Intelligence
 ### Implementation Repository
 A local document reasoning tool.
 Give it documents, ask questions, get answers traced through the actual structure of what you gave it.